dollegit/hybrid-fraud-platform/README.md

 # Hybrid Fraud Detection Platform

 This project demonstrates a complete, end-to-end data engineering platform for fraud detection, built on modern, cloud-native technologies.
-It uses Kubernetes (via Minikube) to orchestrate a suite of tools including Airflow, Spark, Kafka, Minio, and PostgreSQL.
+It uses Kubernetes (via Minikube) to orchestrate a suite of tools including Airflow, Spark, Kafka, MinIO, and PostgreSQL.

 ## Core Components

 *   **Orchestration**: Apache Airflow for scheduling and monitoring workflows.
 *   **Data Processing**: Apache Spark for large-scale batch and streaming data processing.
 *   **Messaging**: Apache Kafka (via Strimzi) for real-time event streaming.
-*   **Storage**: Minio for S3-compatible object storage.
+*   **Storage**: Minio for S3-compatible(data-like) object storage.
 *   **Data Warehouse**: PostgreSQL for storing structured data and serving as the Airflow metadata database.
 *   **Transformation**: dbt for SQL-based data transformation.
 *   **Containerization**: Docker for creating custom application images.